 If you go the DIY route, you’ll need to be able to craft a press release.
 Even if you’re a writer of novels, that doesn’t mean you’ll be able to write a press release.
 That is a specialized skill.
 If you can’t do it, you can hire a PR writer on the likes of Fiverr.
-But if you want to try it yourself, here are some things to keep in mind.

-Always write it in the third person.
-This is because often media outlets publish press releases as is.
+- Always write it in the third person.
+This is because media outlets often publish press releases as is.
 They would be writing in the third person about you.
 You save them time and effort by doing this, which helps your chances of being considered for inclusion.

-The structure of a press release should be an inverted pyramid, meaning that the main information should be in the first paragraph or first few sentences.
+- The structure of a press release should be an inverted pyramid, meaning that the main information should be in the first paragraph or the first few sentences.
 The media outlet may crop the press release to fit within space requirements.
 This was more of an issue back in the print media days.
 But even now, in the age of the internet, online readers can scan the first bit of a news story and not read the rest.

-- Announcing release of your book.
+- Announcing the release of your book

-- Announcing a book signing at a local bookstore.
+- Announcing a book signing at a local bookstore

-- Getting an award for your book.
+- Getting an award for your book